axelyamel/tcg-autotuning/README.md

 	small sizes problems.
 Future work will be expanded to generate higher levels.
 	The output will only produce variables of "double" type.
 Future update will introduce type definitions.
+	Even though the framework works without defining the dimension's sizes, for better autotuning specify the dimension sizes.

 Known bugs:

 	No explicit form of commenting a line (user must delete it).
 	Code generation works only with tensors of order1 or higher.
 	Autotuning works only for tensor of order2 or higher.
+	When using more than one operations, keep the same index variables from outer to inner.